 Your business information

-The first thing that should appear on your carpet cleaning estimates is your business information and your customer details.
+As indicated by our tests, the first thing that should appear on your carpet cleaning estimates is your business information and your customer details.

 You should include your: